Skip to main content

 Introduction

-In Octo, the model serves as the fundamental building block upon which all other concepts build.
+In Octo, models are the core building blocks on which all other concepts are built.

 note

-Models are designed to be simple and hierarchical, encapsulating lower-level infrastructure elements.
+Models are designed to be simple and hierarchical, encapsulating lower-level infrastructure nodes.

 Default Models